-Warcraft Hunters Union is the WoW internet blog home of Arust and Frostheim, two hunters from Icecrown.
-Frostheim, also known as Brian Wood also writes the hunter column Scattered Shots for WoW Insider, as well as being a host on the Hunting Party Podcast and occasional author and founder of WoW Hunters Hall.
+Warcraft Hunters Union was originally the WoW internet blog home of Arust and Frostheim, two hunters from Icecrown.
+Frostheim, also known as Brian Wood also wrote the hunter column Scattered Shots for WoW Insider, and was a host on the Hunting Party Podcast and occasional author and founder of WoW Hunters Hall.

 Here at Warcraft Hunters Union we blog about raids, theorycraft, hunter pets, create hunter guides and gear guides, and discuss how to squeeze the last ounce of dps out of our class.
 The goal of the WHU is to help the hunter community improve performance with the aid of science, fact, and dwarven stout — leaving annecdote and so-called “instinct” behind (pro tip: evolution gave you instincts not to eat poop or stand in fire; evolution did not choose for the ability to instinctively know how to optimize the pixels on your computer screen).

 For an explanation of some of the characters frequently blogged about, you can click Here.

 Email the WHU (we also read the blog comments, though we cannot respond as often as we’d like)

 Warcraft Hunters Union is not a blog for every hunter, however.
 It is exclusively a community for those hunters who have paid their dues.